sharmasourab93/market-generic/README.md

 ### Overview

-Trade is a powerful and flexible Python library designed to simplify the process of working with stock market data.
+`market-generic` is a powerful and flexible Python library designed to simplify the process of working with stock market data.
 It provides a comprehensive set of tools and utilities to handle, analyze, and visualize stock data, enabling developers and analysts to build dynamic stock scanners, trading strategies, and other financial applications with ease.

 ### Key Features